alphagov/govuk-prototype-kit/docs/documentation/setting-up-git.md

+---
+title: Set up Git using the Terminal
+---
-# Setting up Git using the terminal
+# Set up Git using the Terminal

 Git helps track changes in code and lets you undo mistakes or identify bugs.
 It’s also used to collaborate with other people - so you can share your code with other designers and developers on your team (or with other teams!).
 Git is a type of version control software.